News About ArtRatio

 ArtRatio publishes new product concepts, designed specifically for private and corporate collectors desiring more natural light in the building facade, without jeopardising fragile art, antique and luxury collections on display.

-ArtRatio was delighted to have been invited to the SEAHA Industry Consultation Workshop, held at UCL in London to debate current challenges in the heritage sector with academia, industry and other partners.
+ArtRatio was delighted to participate in the SEAHA Industry Consultation Workshop held at UCL in London, to debate current and future challenges in the heritage sector with academia, industry and other partners.
 SEAHA is an initiative of Oxford, UCL and Brighton Universities.

 Feb – June 2017